AdobeDocs/media-analytics.de-DE/help/sdk-implement/track-qos/track-qos-roku.md

    >[!TIP]
    >
-   >Die Verfolgung von Fehlern im Medienplayer stoppt die Medienverfolgungssitzung nicht.
+   >Die Verfolgung von Medienplayer-Fehlern beendet die Medienverfolgungssitzung nicht.
 If the media player error prevents the playback from continuing, make sure that the media tracking session is closed by calling `trackSessionEnd()` after calling `trackError()`.